Talking with Your Children about Your HIV Status or Your Children's Status

 Young children need information mostly about things that affect them right now.
 School-aged kids may need some basic information about what to do if they bleed (all children should be taught that it is not a good idea to touch anyone's blood).
 Teenagers will require more information about how HIV is transmitted and how to prevent this from happening.
 It is important that all children know they cannot transmit HIV to friends or family through casual contact (e.g., hugging, kissing, using the same toilet).

-Some US states require disclosure to health care providers before receiving services.
+Some US states require disclosure to healthcare providers before receiving services.
 This may mean that you have to tell a school nurse or pediatrician about your child's HIV status.

 It may take some time for children to take in the information.
 Let your children know that they can always speak freely with you.
 It is important that your children see you as a trustworthy adult so they will feel comfortable coming to you with questions.

 Your children may feel isolated, angry, scared, or depressed by knowing their HIV status.
 It may help if there is someone else with whom they can talk about HIV.
-Even before you tell your child that they are living with HIV, you can arrange a support network consisting of heath care providers, trusted family and friends, and other parents with similar experiences.
+Even before you tell your child that they are living with HIV, you can arrange a support network consisting of healthcare providers, trusted family and friends, and other parents with similar experiences.

 While some countries' laws protect people living with HIV from discrimination, you may not want your children to let everyone know their HIV status.
 You can tell your children that HIV is a private family matter and that you will decide as a family whom to tell and how they should be told.

 Your child is probably already seeing a doctor regularly who knows about their HIV status.
 However, their regular pediatrician or school nurse may not know.
 It may be a good idea to disclose the child's status to these healthcare professionals, but that is a decision you and your child need to make.
-Note: Some US states require disclosure to any health care provider before receiving services, even if the care provided is not related to HIV.
+Note: Some US states require disclosure to any healthcare provider before receiving services, even if the care provided is not related to HIV.

 Taking Care of Yourself